Zhehao97/Zhehao97/README.md

 - 📫 How to reach me: lizh21@mails.tsinghua.edu.cn

 ### Education
+- Tsinghua University, School of Economics and Management, 2021 - Now
-- PhD in Management Science and Engineering, Tsinghua University
+  - PhD in Management Science and Engineering
+- Columbia University, Dept. of Industrial Engineering and Operations Research, 2019 - 2021
-- MSc in Operations Research, Columbia University
+  - MSc in Operations Research
-- BSc in Physics, Huazhong University of Science and Technology
+- Huazhong University of Science and Technology, Dept. of Physics
+- BSc in Physics

 ### Research